morind/cityzendata.github.io/_drafts/Recognize_activity_accelerometer.md

 <h3>Reduce framework</h3>

-The REDUCE framework operates on equivalence classes forming a partition of a set of geo time series.
+The REDUCE framework operates on equivalence classes forming a partition of a set of Geo Time Series.

 <h1>Features computation with Einstein</h1>
 Let’s use Einstein to compute all of these features !